Ukraine may break off diplomatic ties with Russia, president says | Politics

 - Ukraine

-Ukraine may break off diplomatic relations with Russia after Moscow's decision to recognize two regions of eastern Ukraine as independent, President Volodymyr Zelenskiy said at a briefing on Tuesday.
+Ukraine may break off diplomatic relations with Russia after Moscow decided to recognize two breakaway regions of eastern Ukraine as independent, President Volodymyr Zelenskiy said at a briefing on Tuesday.

 Speaking alongside his Estonian counterpart, Zelenskiy said he was weighing a request from his foreign ministry to break off ties.
-He also urged Ukraine's allies not to wait for a further escalation to impose sanctions, which should include shutting down the Russian-led Nord Stream 2 gas pipeline.
+He also urged Ukraine's allies not to wait for a further escalation to impose sanctions, which he said should include shutting down the Russian-led Nord Stream 2 pipeline, awaiting approval to carry Russian gas under the Baltic Sea to Germany.

+"I've received a request from the foreign ministry.
+I will consider the issue of severing diplomatic relations between Ukraine and the Russian Federation.
+Immediately after our press conference, I will consider this issue," Zelenskiy said.
+Putin's announcement on Monday, and his signing of a decree on the deployment of Russian troops to the two breakaway regions, drew international condemnation and immediate U.S. sanctions, with President Joe Biden signing an executive order to halt U.S. business activity in the breakaway regions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)